meltoner/agrofelis/components/implement-2-degrees-rotating-mount/readme.md

 ### Mid base

-A schematic with the dimensions and photos of a plasma cut and welded fabricated mid base is shown down below
+A schematic with the dimensions and photos of a plasma cut and welded fabricated mid base is shown down below.

 ![part 7](_figures/implement-2-degrees-rotating-mount-19-part-7.png)
 ![part 7-plasma-cut](_figures/implement-2-degrees-rotating-mount-20-part-7-plasma-cut.jpg)